 Homer and The Iliad: The Roots of War Epic in World Literature

-The Iliad is not only an ancient Greek epic about the Trojan War.
-It is a foundational poem about rage, honor, pride, grief, mortality and the painful cost of glory.
+Homer’s The Iliad is more than an ancient story of the Trojan War.
+It explores anger, pride, grief, honor and the human cost of glory.

-If The Odyssey shaped the story of wandering and return, The Iliad shaped the story of war and its human consequences.
+If The Odyssey is the story of return, The Iliad is the story of war and what it does to the human heart.

-The Iliad belongs to the wider world of classical epics and mythologies where gods, heroes, war and human fate meet inside powerful storytelling.
+The poem also belongs to the wider tradition of classical epics and mythologies, where gods, heroes and human fate meet in powerful storytelling.

 Key Points